Tōkidenshō Angel Eyes: Development and release

 Development began in 1994 after Ninja Gaiden II on the Neo Geo was cancelled.
 Tōkidenshō Angel Eyes was one of the first games to feature all female characters in a fighting game.
-Similar games from that era include games such as Pretty Fighter X, Asuka 120% Burning Fest, and Variable Geo.
-Some of the characters in the game were created via pixel art, while some of them were created from pre-rendered 3D models.
+Some of the characters in the game are traditional 2D sprites, while some of them are created from pre-rendered 3D models.
 The PlayStation version has 2D renditions of Kiriko, Reika and Lina as unlockable characters.

-Tōkidenshō Angel Eyes was originally released in Japanese arcades in June 1996.
-Later it was ported to the Sony PlayStation console and released on December 11, 1997.
+Tōkidenshō Angel Eyes was originally released in arcades only in Japan in June 1996.
+It was ported to the PlayStation and released on December 11, 1997.
 This port adds proper intros and endings for each character as part of a fully voiced story mode.
 It also had additional unlockable characters and an arranged soundtrack.
 Also released was a drama CD titled Tōkidenshō Drama Album, as well as a soundtrack CD.

 On November 12, 2008, the PlayStation version of the game was re-released for the Japanese PlayStation Network's Game Archives, and was available to download for the PlayStation Portable and PlayStation 3.
-On October 20, 2022 the arcade version of Tōkidenshō Angel Eyes joined Hamster Corporation's Arcade Archives series on PlayStation 4 and Nintendo Switch.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in October 2022, as well as the PlayStation version as part of their Console Archives series for the Nintendo Switch 2 and PlayStation 5 in August 2026.